Axis & Allies: Board games

-In addition to designing the board games, Larry Harris had also designed A&A: Europe and A&A: Pacific, which had the core mechanics of Axis & Allies adapted for a specific theater.
-This, in turn, served as the catalyst for the revised edition.
+In addition to designing the board games, Larry Harris designed A&A: Europe and A&A: Pacific, which had the core mechanics of Axis & Allies adapted for a specific theater.
+This served as the catalyst for the revised edition.
 Although there were preliminary plans for a variant that allowed players to combine Europe and Pacific together, it had never been published.
-Larry Harris has announced two completely new editions, Axis & Allies Pacific 1940 released in December 2009 and Axis & Allies Europe 1940 released in Summer 2010, which will also include a variant that combines both games together.
+Larry Harris released two completely new editions, Axis & Allies Pacific 1940, in December 2009, and Axis & Allies Europe 1940, released in Summer 2010, which include a variant that combines both games together.

-Other Harris-designed Axis & Allies games were more tactical in nature, and focused on individual battles in specified, small areas: Axis & Allies: D-Day (2004) focused on the Allied liberation of France, Axis & Allies: Battle of the Bulge (2006) focused on the Battle of the Bulge, while Axis & Allies: Guadalcanal (2007) focused on the Solomon Islands Campaign.
+Other Harris-designed Axis & Allies games were more tactical in nature, and focused on individual battles in specified, small areas.
+Axis & Allies: D-Day (2004) focused on the Allied liberation of France.
+Axis & Allies: Battle of the Bulge (2006) focused on the Battle of the Bulge.
+Axis & Allies: Guadalcanal (2007) focused on the Solomon Islands Campaign.
 Though these games retained many of the traditional mechanics, some were specific to the particular game.

 Reception

-Warren Spector reviewed the 1984 Milton Bradley version of Axis & Allies in Space Gamer No. 72.
+In 1985, Warren Spector reviewed the 1984 Milton Bradley version of Axis & Allies in Space Gamer No. 72.
 Spector commented that "Overall, Axis & Allies is a winner.
 It's simple to learn, easy to play, requires lots of thought, and has immense replay value (since each country has unique goals, resources, and geography)."

-In a retrospective review in Issue 4 of Simulacrum, Joe Scoleri noted, "Sometimes seen as the bane of 'serious' wargamers, this design has stood the test of time and the Milton Bradley re-release served to introduce a whole new generation to wargaming.
+In 1999, in a retrospective review in Issue 4 of Simulacrum, Joe Scoleri noted, "Sometimes seen as the bane of 'serious' wargamers, this design has stood the test of time and the Milton Bradley re-release served to introduce a whole new generation to wargaming.
 While it won't please the Advanced Third Reich crowd, it is an entertaining game nonetheless."

-Axis & Allies was declared the best-selling physical wargame in August 1996, having eclipsed the 275,000 copies sold by PanzerBlitz, the second-highest seller in the genre.
-It went on to sell roughly 1 million copies by 1998.
+In August 1996, Axis & Allies was declared the best-selling physical wargame, having eclipsed the 275,000 copies sold by PanzerBlitz, the second-highest seller in the genre.
+It sold roughly 1 million copies by 1998.

+In 2014, in a review of Axis & Allies in Black Gate, M Harold Page said "Its big advantage is that its historical setting can draw in less geeky players.
+There are, however, rules to learn and master."